-SECTOR/POLICY AREA PROPOSAL/COMMENT WAY FORWARD/ACTION TAKEN/RESPONSE To reduce reliance on microcredit, such as Hustler Fund, for consumption, the Government should focus on capacity building and creating market linkages.
-This will promote meaningful growth and business formalization for borrowers, fostering long-term economic empowerment.
-The Government has implemented a series of reforms to support Micro, Small, and Medium Enterprises (MSMEs), including the establishment and strengthening of the Financial Inclusion Fund, popularly known as the Hustler Fund, which provides affordable credit to entrepreneurs in the informal sector.
+SECTOR/POLICY AREA PROPOSAL/COMMENT WAY FORWARD/ACTION TAKEN/RESPONSE The 2025 DDC about included as it as for a series of the action of the consumption of the The Government has implemented a series of reforms to support Micro, Small, and Medium Enterprises (MSMEs), including the establishment and strengthening of the Financial Inclusion Fund, popularly known as the Hustler Fund, which provides affordable credit to entrepreneurs in the informal sector.
 In addition to this, the Government is focusing on capacity building to enhance the skills of MSMEs and improve their market linkages.
 Efforts are also being made to strengthen MSMEs' ability to engage in economic activities, particularly within the building and construction value chains, with specific components of low-cost housing projects being earmarked for MSME participation.
 The 2025 BPS should include social safety nets programs being undertaken by the county Governments such as scholarships and bursaries to vulnerable and school going children.
 This is duly noted and will be taken into consideration during the preparation of the next Budget Policy Statement.
 The Government should ensure a seamless operation of the health insurance scheme to enhance reliability and eliminate service delivery gaps.
 To ensure a seamless operation of the health insurance scheme and enhance reliability, the Government restructured the National Health Insurance Fund by replacing it with Taifa Care and establishing the Social Health Authority (SHA) to manage primary healthcare funds, including the Social Health Insurance Fund (SHIF).
 Key legislation, such as the Social Health Insurance Act, 2023 and Digital Health Act, 2023, has been enacted to streamline healthcare delivery, promote transparency, and reduce inefficiencies through technology.
 This includes digitizing registration, eligibility checks, and claims processing to prevent fraud and minimize human error.
 Additionally, the Government is strengthening the healthcare supply chain by upgrading capacity and setting up regional distribution centres for KEMSA in Kisumu, Embakasi and Mombasa, ensuring timely delivery of medical supplies and improving access to quality healthcare across the country.
 Amend paragraph 127 by deleting the phrase "reduce over-reliance on transfers from the National Government.
 Paragraph amended accordingly CBK agriculture surveys have shown that while Government has increased supply of subsidized fertilizer, delays and the long distance to fertilizer collection points remain a key challenge to thousands of small-scale farmers.
 To address this challenge, the Government has trained and deployed 18,000 agripreneurs throughout the country as part of the National Agricultural Value Chain Development Project (NAVCDP).
 These